 Creating a UPC Exempt Listing

 Simply set the "Upc Exemption" field to "part" for single products, or "bundle" for kits and multipacks, then set the product to list!
 Zentail will automatically handle both Amazon's and Walmart's unique requirements and send "Does Not Apply" to eBay.
-You will need to have a Brand and Model Number (for Amazon) filled in to successfully create the listing.
+You will need to have a Brand, Manufacturer and Model Number (for Amazon) filled in to successfully create the listing.
 Setting the UPC Exemption field can be done via Import, Bulk Action, Quick Edit, or under Edit > General Info.

 Note: If a UPC or Desired ASIN is filled in, that will be sent instead of the UPC exempt listing components.